 - Vinyl Chloride

-Prior to the 1970s, most schools in the United States were built using asbestos-containing materials (ACMs).
-A large number of these schools still exist today and as a result, federal laws mandate that each of these buildings follow a series of required asbestos management plans:
+Prior to the 1970s, most schools in the U.S. were built using asbestos-containing materials (ACMs).
+Many of these schools still exist today.
+Federal laws mandate that each of these buildings follow a series of required asbestos management plans, which include:

 - The Asbestos Hazard Emergency Response Act (AHERA): AHERA requires all schools that were built using asbestos materials to inspect each building for asbestos materials and to come up with a proper management plan to prevent any asbestos hazards.